ArthurCRodrigues/djangoLearning/LVL_1/readme.md

 ```

 **IMPORTANT**: After creating your application, add your app's name to the \`INSTALLED_APPS\` list in \`settings.py\`.
+## Django Views
+Django views are python functions that take HTTP requests and return HTTP response, like HTML documents.

 ## Mapping Views to URLs